 Carrie Walsh is the Office Manager for Learn to Cope.
 In her current position, she serves as an integral person in the daily operations of the organization.
 She coordinates and schedules the Learn to Cope team to ensure organization and efficiency.
 Mrs. Walsh currently resides in Dighton, MA with her husband and three sons.
 Prior to joining Learn to Cope, Mrs. Walsh was a stay at home mom for 9 years.
 She is an active school volunteer and member of the Dighton Baseball League.
 Mrs. Walsh holds a Bachelor’s degree in Management from Bryant University.

-After graduating from Stonehill College in May of 2013 with a degree in Criminology and Psychology, Merielle Paul was hired as the Assistant Program Manager of Learn to Cope.
-In this role, Merielle was responsible for supporting the needs of the 13 chapters, as well as networking and attending events and forums throughout the state of Massachusetts.
+Merielle is the Southeastern MA Senior Regional Manager for Learn to Cope.
+After graduating from Stonehill College in May of 2013 with a degree in Criminology and Psychology, Merielle Paul was hired as the Assistant Program Manager and was responsible for overseeing for programs 13 chapters, as well as networking and attending events and forums throughout the state of Massachusetts.
 With Learn to Cope’s expansion in 2014, Merielle became the Senior Regional Manager.
-Her responsibilities include overseeing the Southeast Region of Massachusetts and working on special projects for the organization.
+Her responsibilities have grown to include overseeing the Southeast Region of Massachusetts, including two part time employees on Cape Cod and Southcoast and working on special projects for the organization.
 Merielle’s passion for the field of addiction comes from a special place where the disease has greatly affected her close friends and family.
 Ms. Paul resides in Rockland, MA.

-Senior Regional Manager Merielle Paul covers the Chapters of Brockton, Plymouth, Quincy, Yarmouth, New Bedford, Taunton and Norwell.
+Merielle oversees the chapters of Brockton, Plymouth, Quincy, and Hanover.

 As a mother of a college-aged young woman who fell into addiction to OxyContin then heroin, Mary attended the very first meeting of Learn to Cope with her husband.
 In the years that followed, Mrs. D’Eramo was active in the growing organization: establishing its non-profit status, working on the Fundraising Committee and the Family Overdose Prevention initiative.
 She also helped create an anti-drug coalition in her community, with outreach to the schools, a cable TV show, and community awareness meetings.
 She is also a Certified Narcan Trainer where she trains Learn to Cope members on overdose education and administration of nasal naloxone.
 Today Mrs. D’Eramo is the part-time website communication specialist for Learn to Cope.
 Mary spends countless hours providing support and resources to those individuals that email our website as well as monitors our discussion board.
 Mrs. D’Eramo is a Certified Medical Assistant on the South Shore.
 She and her husband live in Abington with their children.
 Her daughter is in long-term recovery today.